I Don't Want a Lover

 "I Don't Want a Lover" is the debut single of Scottish band Texas, taken from their first album, Southside (1989).
 The music starts with blues slide guitar followed by a throbbing rhythm section before the vocals break in.
-It was released on 23 January 1989 and peaked at number eight on the UK Singles Chart.
+It was released in January 1989 and peaked at number eight on the UK Singles Chart.
+In the United States, it peaked at number 77 on the Billboard Hot 100 chart in September 1989.

 In 2001, Norwegian production team Stargate remixed and re-released the song to promote The Greatest Hits compilation album.
 Released on 9 July 2001, this version peaked at number 16 on the UK chart.

 Critical reception

-In an ironic review of 4 February 1989 the Phil Cheeseman, reviewer of British music newspaper Record Mirror, chided the song for lack of individuality.
+In an ironic review on 4 February 1989, Phil Cheeseman of British music newspaper Record Mirror chided the song for lack of individuality.
 He wrote: "It Begins brightly with some welcome slide guitar work but even before its slide towards American FM rock you're already scouring the sleeve in a vague attempt to find something, anything of interest".